berkeley-reclab/RecLab/README.md

 #### Recommenders

-#### Recommenders

 ## Setup
+RecLab was developed and tested Python version 3.8.
 Get started with RecLab by cloning the repository.

 **Coming soon**: pip installable RecLab package.

-RecLab was developed and tested Python version 3.8.

 ### Requirements
 We suggest installing RecLab in a virtual environment and installing dependencies from [requirements.txt](requirements.txt).